-- a) Define and identify an associate and significant influence and identify the situations where significant influence or participating interest exists. ^[K] - b) Describe the key features of a parent-associate relationship and be able to identify an associate within a group structure. ^[K] - c) Describe the principle of equity accounting^[K] - H INTERPRETATION OF FINANCIAL STATEMENTS - 1.
+- a) Define and identify an associate and significant influence and identify the situations where significant influence exists. ^[K] - b) Describe the key features of a parent-associate relationship and be able to identify an associate within a group structure. ^[K] - c) Describe the principle of the equity method of accounting for Associate entities ^[K] - H INTERPRETATION OF FINANCIAL STATEMENTS - 1.
 Importance and purpose of analysis of financial statements - a) Describe how the interpretation and analysis of financial statements is used in a business environment. ^[K] - b) Explain the purpose of interpretation of ratios^[K].